dwaite/multipass/draft-miller-pseudonym-credential.md

 # Introduction
 {:#introduction}

 Multipass describes a process for retrieving and handling a set of credentials from a single issuer, known as a *Multipass Container*.
-These containers are single use, cryptographically verifiable statements by a particular issuer, containing or referencing credentials of various types - representing user attributes, authentication, and authorization.
-Multipass also defines mechanisms to prove possession of a key associated with the container to the relying party, and for verifying the credentials were asserted by the issuer.
+These containers are single use, cryptographically verifiable statements by a particular issuer, containing or referencing credentials of various types - representing subject attributes, authentication, and authorization.
+Multipass also defines mechanisms to prove possession of a key associated with the container to the verifier, and for verifying the credentials were asserted by the issuer.

 This specification describes the data expected in a request by a holder for a particular type of pseudonym credential, the process to be performed by the holder during a presentation request, as well as the cryptographic format of the resulting presentation back to the verifier.